 In correlational research, the researcher examines the association between two or more variables without manipulating them.

-A researcher investigates the relationship between hours of study and GPA among college students.
+A researcher investigates the relationship between the number of hours spent studying and GPA among college students.
 They collect data on both variables and calculate a correlation coefficient.
 A case study by York University (2023) found a strong positive correlation between hours of study and GPA among its undergraduate students.

 A quantitative research question should be clear, specific, and measurable.
 It should identify the variables of interest and the relationship you want to investigate.
 For example, “What is the relationship between hours of study and GPA among college students?”